 The surviving papers for 1720 to 1739 are included with non-ironworking accounts, and may conveniently be described as interim accounts compiled from just such brief notes as RF 15/1.
 They list summary statements for the furnace output and lend support to the contemporary view that the Wealden iron industry entered a phase of decline after the French wars formally ended in 1714.
-The views expressed by John Fuller (d.1745) in the family letter book complement the evidence of output in these papers which show that until 1739 demand remained low with little Government involvement.
+The

 There were delays in four years of the 1720s in selling a proportion of the pig iron produced and in the 1730s output of pig more than halved: from 207 tons (on average) per year 1723-30 to only 91.7 tons per year from 1730 to 1739.
 Table 3 lists the destination of pig iron and gunheads from 1721 to 1734.
 Part of this decrease in pig iron was accounted for by the increase in the tonnage of guns and iron goods cast between the two decades; on average 58 tons in the seven years to 1730, and 116 tons for the nine years thereafter.
 This was insufficient to compensate in terms of tonnage for the decrease in pig iron (Table 1) though net income from the furnace probably rose in the 1730s as a result of the profit on selling guns.
-Moreover, if pig iron demand had been buoyant Heathfield could easily have run a greatly increased tonnage.15 Table 1 indicates the tonnage of cannon made at Heathfield 1723-1739, a total of 1451 tons 13 cwt, though in the years 1722 to 1740 the Board purchased only 994 tons 12 cwt.
+Moreover, if pig iron demand had been buoyant Heathfield could easily have run a greatly increased tonnage.
+(15) Table 1 indicates the tonnage of cannon made at Heathfield 1723-1739, a total of 1451 tons 13 cwt, though in the years 1722 to 1740 the Board purchased only 994 tons 12 cwt.
 This comparison is not exact, and makes no allowance for refused guns; though it does give an order of magnitude of around 30% for cannon made at Heathfield in the sixteen campaigns ending in 1739 which were sold in the merchant market.